mbrameld/event-manager/README.md

 - Don't allow booking same day?
 - More tests
 - Factor out duplicate logic between building free hours and assigning ambassadors
+- Factor out duplicate logic between showing time slots and hilighting dates with free times
+- Disable duration button if no slots for that length exist in the month

 # Ambassador schedules timezone awareness